BingoBois/FinalReport/README.md

 The backend would be written in NodeJS, utilizing TypeScript and Express to gain most proficiency, as we were quite a few people to operate each of the platforms.
 Static checking would allow us to avoid runtime errors, and gain control like we would have with other statically typed language (C# and Java).

-The major concern and requirement here, would be **uptime. **A strong sense of pressure was put on that topic, and that our uptime would have to be at a acceptable level.
+The major concern and requirement here, would be **uptime. **A strong sense of pressure was put on that topic, and that our uptime would have to be at an acceptable level.
 At first, we assumed that smaller scalable solutions like message queues, or even docker swarm would fit the project and would allow us to fulfill that criteria.
-After further inspection, we came to the conclusion that kubernetes was a more sturdy choice, as it's used more often in the industry.
+After further inspection, we came to the conclusion that Kubernetes was a sturdier choice, as it's used more often in the industry.
 The fact that it was made by google made it more credible as well, and the fact that they rely on it themselves gives assurance.

-Although these scaling tools come with more known cloud providers, we chose to go the manual way of doing things, and decided to try and setup our own kubernetes clusters as a learning experience.
+Although these scaling tools come with more known cloud providers, we chose to go the manual way of doing things and decided to try and setup our own Kubernetes clusters as a learning experience.

 One last technical concern we had, would be the fact that the database wasn't as scalable, and that we would have to optimize our queries to ensure that there wasn't as much latency when it comes to selecting and updating / inserting info into the database.